Endodontic Retreatment in Boston and Lynnfield

 With the appropriate care, your teeth that have had endodontic treatment will last as long as other natural teeth.
 Yet, a tooth that has received treatment may fail to heal or pain may continue to exist.
 Sometimes, the pain may occur months or years after treatment.
-If so, Endodontic Re-treatment may be needed.
+If so, Dr. Gabe, Dr. Singer, Dr. Labib or Dr. Melito may need to perform Endodontic Retreatment.

 At this point, you will need to return to your dentist as soon as possible in order to have a new crown or restoration placed on the tooth to restore full functionality.